Cisco to buy out start-up Insieme, unveils products

 Because SDN technology can run on cheaper hardware than Cisco's expensive routers and switches, the network hardware leader needed to find a way to protect its equipment sales.

-Rivals who have been gaining attention in SDN include privately held Arista Networks as well as VMware Inc (VMW.N), which created waves in the industry when it bought SDN start-up Nicira in 2012 for just over $1 billion.
-Juniper Networks Inc (JNPR.N) and Hewlett-Packard Co (HPQ.N) are also Cisco competitors in the sector.
+Rivals who have been gaining attention in SDN include privately held Arista Networks as well as VMware Inc, which created waves in the industry when it bought SDN start-up Nicira in 2012 for just over $1 billion.
+Juniper Networks Inc and Hewlett-Packard Co are also Cisco competitors in the sector.

 With this in mind, Insieme was launched in early 2012 with a $100 million investment from Cisco, followed by a $35 million round of funding in November 2012.